marciorpcoelho/um_formation/Preparation_sales_2015.md

 #### **Evaluation Metrics:**

+**Accuracy, [0,1]** - Of all the classified, how many are correct?;
 **Precision, [0,1]** - Of all the classified as a class, how many are correct?;
-**Recall, [0,1]** - Of the whole class, how many were correctly predicted?;
+**Recall/Sensitivity/TPR, [0,1]** - Of the whole positive class, how many were correctly predicted?;
+**Specificity/TNR, [0, 1]**:  Of the whole negative class, how many were correctly predicted?
+**False Positive Rate, [0, 1]:** 1 - TNR
 **F1-Score, [0,1]** - Harmonic mean of Precision and Recall;
-**Accuracy, [0,1]** - Of all the classified, how many are correct?;
-**Silhouette Value, [-1,1]** - Gives a score to each sample, which measures how close that sample is to the boundary of neighbouring clusters.
-A value close to +1 indicates the sample is far away from the neighbouring clusters.
-A value of 0 indicates the sample is on or very close to the decision boundary between two neighbouring clusters, and negative values indicate that those samples might have been assigned to the wrong cluster;
-**Cluster's Size [0, +inf]** - Indicates the number of samples per cluster.
-Clusters with too many or too few samples are to avoided, and the number of clusters should be changed;
-**Mean Squared Error [0, 1]** - Returns a measure of the average squared difference between the estimated value and what is estimated.
-**Coefficient R^2 [-inf, 1]** - Statistical measure of how close the data are to the fitted regression line.
-The best value is 1, while 0 means the model is constant and takes no input from the data.
-A negative value means the models is arbitrarily worse than the null-hypothesis.
+**Micro F1-Score, [0, 1]:** Calculates the precision and recall across all classes counting all the true positives, false negatives and false positives;
+**Macro F1-Score, [0, 1]:** Calculates the precision and recall for each class and calculates its mean;

 #### **Targets:**

 **stock_class1** - converts 'stock_days' to classes, using business limits for each class;
 **stock_class2** - converts 'stock_days' to classes, using quartile limits for each class;
 **margem_class1** - converts 'margem_percentagem' to classes, using quartile limits for each class;
+**score_class** - same as previous one, but the values are separated between 4 even classes;
-**score** - normalizes both 'stock_days' and 'margem_percentagem' to scores between [0, 1] and multiplies between them.
+**score** - normalizes both 'stock_days' and 'margem_percentagem' to scores between [0, 1] and multiplies between them;
-**score_class** - same as previous one, but the values are separated between 4 even classes.
+**new_score** - normalizes both 'stock_days' and 'margem_percentagem' to scores between [0, 1] and classifies each one in two classes 0 and 1.
+Currently, 'stock_days' with class 1 correspond to configurations with less than 30 days in stock, while class 1 in 'margem_percentagem' refers to configurations with a positive margin.
+After this discretization, the end target will have as class 1 only entries that were previously classified as 1 in both metrics, ensuring minimum values for each dimension;

 ## Classification

-Comparison between with and without Oversample:
+Comparison between with and without Oversample, before feature engineering (2017+ data only):

 Without Oversample:
 ![](./output/Backup/classification_performance_recall.png)